MNJ17/MNJ17/README.md

-## Oiii sou a Monaliza(MNJ), estudante de TI!
+## Hiii my name is Monaliza(MNJ), IT student!

-- 🌱 Estudando programação em python e outras linguagens.
+- 🌱 Studying programming in python and other languages.
-- 💬 Fale comigo sobre o futuro.
+- 💬 Talk to me about the future and anything.
-- 😄 Pronouns: ela/dela
+- 😄 Pronouns:she/her
-- ✨ Marvel fan.
+- ✨ Fun fact: Marvel fan.
+- 🇧🇷 Brazilian

 <div align="center">
   <a href="https://github.com/MNJ17">